smarthomeo/crochete/POSTHOG-SETUP.md

 Having both systems gives you comprehensive insights into both marketing performance and product usage.

+## Testing Analytics

+To test that PostHog is capturing events correctly:

+1. Visit your website in a browser
+2. Navigate between a few pages
+3. Add items to cart
+4. Check the PostHog dashboard - you should see events appearing in real-time
+5. Verify that both page views and page leave events are being recorded

 ## Disabling Analytics in Development

-In development mode, PostHog tracking is disabled by default.
-This prevents your development activities from skewing your analytics data.
-If you need to test analytics functionality locally, you can modify the `PostHogContext.tsx` file.
+By default, analytics tracking is now enabled in both development and production.
+If you wish to disable tracking in development, you can modify the `PostHogContext.tsx` file to uncomment the `posthog.opt_out_capturing()` line in the development environment check.